sellenth/QuoridorOnline/README.md

 Saturday 6/10
 - [x] display num people waiting in quick play
 - [x] don't start timer until p2 moves

+Sunday 6/11
+- [x] set up phone# verification
+- [x] fix "it's the other player's turn" overflow on mobile
+- [x] sort out game table uniqueness (quickplaying twice will create a new game each time)

 - [ ] normalize username
-- [ ] set up timing on non-quickplay matches
-- [ ] set up phone# verification
-- [ ] sort out game table uniqueness (quickplaying twice will create a new game each time)
 - [ ] dont show username on scoreboard until verified (can ignore if top 10 are all above 400)

 - [ ] light mode...